grimery/Adventure.Land/README.md

 - Merchant

 The merchant is the most capable character so far.
 Most people only use it to sell things on the marketplace.
-Mine acts as support-character for the party, so they don't get interrupted and can keep farming 100% of the time.
+Because the merchant cannot generate gold on it's own, it acts as support-character for the party, so they don't get interrupted and can keep farming 100% of the time.

 ## What the code does

 This is a work in progress, and things might change.
 I don't have a high level yet, and can only farm low level enemies.
-Once I can go for harder enemies, the code might change.
+Once I can go for harder enemies, the code will certainly change.

-Here's a list of wha tthe code is capable of so far:
+Here's a list of what the code is capable of so far:

 ## General